 Docker significantly simplified the use of software containers with its efforts at standardization.
 The lean container platform is part of a steadily increasing ecosystem that provides users a wide range of application options in the realm of software deployments, orchestration of containers, and multi-container applications, as well as continuous integration (CI) and continuous delivery (CD).
-In...The Docker ecosystem: the best Docker tools at a glance
+In...The best Docker tools

 - What is a Docker image?

 - How does a Docker image differ from a Docker container?